geetika-kagdiyal/SFDCProject/README.md

 For a fully guided walkthrough of setting up and configuring continuous integration using scratch orgs and Salesforce CLI, see the [Continuous Integration Using Salesforce DX](https://trailhead.salesforce.com/modules/sfdx_travis_ci) Trailhead module.

 This repository shows how to successfully setup deploying to non-scratch orgs (sandbox or production) with Jenkins.
 We make a few assumptions in this README.
-Continue only if you have completed these critical configuration prerequisites.
+Continue only if you have completed these critical configuration prerequisites.!!

 - You know how to set up your repository with Jenkins.
 (Need help?
 See the [Getting Started guide](https://jenkins.io/doc/pipeline/tour/getting-started/).)